-(3) an initial in vivo dermal irritation study using one animal, and where no adverse effects are noted;
+- (3) an initial in vivo dermal irritation study using one animal, and where no adverse effects are noted: - (4) confirmatory testing using one or two additional animals.

 The skin irritancy of the active substance shall always be provided.
 Where available, a dermal toxicity study shown not to produce irritation of the skin at the limit test dose of 2000 mg/kg body weight shall be used to waive the need for any dermal irritation studies.